Subsystem analysis of continuous-variable resource states: Decomposition of position shifts

 We can simplify the integer in the first entry of the state by writing it as the sum of its fractional part and closest integer with respect to the spacing $d$,

 which makes the SSD simpler to perform.
-Namely, the state in \eqr{eq:middlegroundstate} becomes \begin{widetext}
+Namely, the state in \eqr{eq:middlegroundstate} becomes {\shrinkeq

-\end{widetext} The final line is the expression of the shifted state in the subsystem basis.
-Note that the expression $I_{d}(\ell+k+I_{\alpha}(u+v))$ is a simple boundary-check function that takes values $\{0,\pm 1\}$, depending on the magnitude of the shifts and the initial state.
+} The final line is the expression of the shifted state in the subsystem basis.
+Note that the expression $I_{d}[\ell+k+I_{\alpha}(u+v)]$ is a simple boundary-check function that takes values $\{0,\pm 1\}$, depending on the magnitude of the shifts and the initial state.

-While equation \eqref{eq:decXonabasis} is enough to specify the SSD of the position shift operator, one may wish to represent the action of this operator as the product of a number of logical, gauge, and interaction terms acting on the basis state $\ket{\ell}[L] \otimes \ket{m,u}[G]$.
+While Eq.~\eqref{eq:decXonabasis} is enough to specify the SSD of the position-shift operator, one may wish to represent the action of this operator as the product of a number of logical, gauge, and interaction terms acting on the basis state $\ket{\ell}[L] \otimes \ket{m,u}[G]$.
 We report the product form in the main text in \eqr{eq:decXprod}.